 Asbestos Compliance Policy

 The primary purpose of this plan is to ensure that BYU-Idaho employees, students, and visitors are protected from asbestos hazards and that applicable asbestos regulatory requirements are followed.

 The purpose of this Exposure Control Plan is to reduce the probability of college employees contracting serious illness due to pathogenic microorganisms while working at BYU-Idaho or participating in academic or volunteer programs associated with the university.

-The purpose of this policy is to establish guidelines on use of sidewalks by other than pedestrian traffic and to establish a safe environment for pedestrians while allowing for necessary operation of vehicles, bicycles and scooters on campus sidewalks.
-It is not written to dicourage the use of bicycles on campus but to insure the safety of the pedestrian.
+The purpose of this policy is to establish guidelines on use of sidewalks by other than pedestrian traffic and to establish a safe environment for pedestrians while allowing for necessary operation of vehicles, bicycles, and scooters on campus sidewalks.
+It is not written to discourage the use of bicycles on campus but to ensure the safety of the pedestrian.